oehf/ipf/src/site/markdown/index.md

 | Feature                                         | Description
 |-------------------------------------------------|-----------------------------------------------
 | [Recoverability]                                | Recoverability means that a system can recover from crashes or service failures without losing messages or data
+| [Performance Monitoring]                        | Monitor performance and throughput of routes

 ## Migration